 “We only have one word, and it’s woefully inadequate,” says Chadwick, the senior pastor at Forest Hill Church.
 “In the Greek language, there are four words for love.”

 Storge is the Greek word that describes family love, love toward kids, parents, grandkids, aunts, and uncles.
 Eros, from which we get the word erotic, is the Greek word for emotional love (this includes sexual attraction, and is what we feel when we fall in love).
 Philea is the word for love in friendships (what we experience with our closest friends).
 Finally, agape is the Greek word for unconditional acceptance of another person just the way he or she is, and it’s the willingness to lay down your life for another.
 Agape is the highest form of love.

 “Every healthy marriage should have all these four kinds of love,” Chadwick says.
 “When they do, they last forever.”

 Love has endless definitions and is not limited to couples.
-Over the next nine pages, we’ll bring you seven Charlotte love stories.
+Below, we’ll bring you seven Charlotte love stories.
 They are stories that connect couples, parents and children, and people and places.